venam/blog/_posts/2015-09-25-group-work.markdown

-_Conclusion_: At work you'll find that people are interacting in a different way than when working for free on side projects.
+_Conclusion_: At work you'll find that people are interacting in a different way than when working on side projects.
 They are deeply involve and it makes the group cohesion raise.
 The "we are in this together" mindset takes over, one mistake can cost a lot to others and so we do all we can to minimize them.

-On the other hand, this generalization doesn't mean that it's all butterfly and flower.
-If the people working with you have no experience it turn your job into hell.
-To gain experience you need side-projects or years of working in the industry field.
+On the other hand, this generalization doesn't mean that it's all butterflies and flowers.
+If the people working with you have no experience it turns your job into hell.
+To gain experience you need side-projects or years of work in the field.